 Paying the Export Education Levy - non-funded PTEs

-Information for Private Training Establishments (PTEs) who don’t receive funding from the government
+This guidance informs Private Training Establishments (PTEs) who do not receive funding from the Government, about paying the Export Education Levy.

 Most education providers who enrol international fee-paying students are required to pay an Export Education Levy (EEL).